Considerations for Hydrostatic Field Test of GRE lines

 - The increase of pressure won’t be greater than 1 bar every 10 minutes for ND>500mm, or 1 bar every 5 minutes for ND ≤ 500mm.

-- Once that the required pressure is achieved, maintain the pressure until its stabilization, up to a maximum of 12 hours if no visible leakages are found.
+- Once the required pressure is achieved, maintain the pressure until its stabilization, up to a maximum of 12 hours if no visible leakages are found.
 Possible pressure drops can be balanced by switching on the pumping system

 - Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or expansions of non-rigid joints.
 Periodically check the vent valves if automatic, or open them to let the air escape.